Traditional Vs Scarless Surgery

 A thyroglossal cyst is a type of congenital neck mass and can be found anywhere along the midline of the neck.
 While they are typically benign, thyroglossal cysts can become infected or enlarge, leading to discomfort or cosmetic concerns.

 Traditionally, treatment for thyroglossal cysts involves surgical excision of the cyst and the underlying thyroglossal duct, which is typically performed through a neck incision.
 However, a surgeon with advanced training and experience in head and neck surgery will be able to carefully plan the incision and use precise surgical techniques to minimize scarring and promote healing.

-advancements in surgical trainings have led to the development of scarless surgery for thyroglossal cysts that results in significantly less scarring compared to traditional surgery.
+Advancements in surgical trainings have led to the development of a scarless surgery for thyroglossal cysts that results in.

 The key benefits of this approach include: